hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 To control processor creation and parallelism within one member, we would like to use various processor suppliers (`ProcessorMetaSupplier` or `ProcessorSupplier`).
 The correctness of this method will totally rely on how DAG constructor.
 Since Partition Pruning initiative was introduced to align PredicateAPI and SQL functionality and performance, we will rely on SQL optimizer input and DAG construction phase in `CreateDagVisitor`.
-Here we describe Jet API to support processor pruning :
-- create new `lazyForceTotalParallelismOne` (or override old `forceTotalParallelismOne`) PMS builder which does not cache member address to prevent wrong usage of cached plan;
-- new smart `_insert_this_name` PMS wrapper which computes preferred local parallelism based on input from SQL optimizer and partitions owned by given member;
+This approach was tried, but it was **rejected** due to **small performance difference for increased code complexity**.
 ##### Inter-member processor pruning

 After long discussions, we decided NOT support this kind of processor pruning, because it